 Galesburg is noted as the birthplace of poet and Pulitzer-prize-winning writer Carl Sandburg, whose father worked for the railroad there; as well as being home to Carl Sandburg College.
 Sandburg is renowned for the inspirational Americana of his prose and poetry.
 His connection to the community was recognized in 2006 by the naming of one of the IDOT-supported trains the Carl Sandburg.

 The Galesburg station, which has a waiting room and is staffed by Amtrak employees, is served by eight daily trains.
-The intrastate trains are financed primarily through funds made available by the Illinois Department of Transportation.
+The Carl Sandburg and Illinois Zephyr are financed primarily through funds made available by the Illinois Department of Transportation.